 I’ll give you 4 reasons why I bonds might be a good investment and 4 reasons why you should think twice.

-- 5% potential return for an investment guaranteed by the federal government is pretty good.
-Think about what you’re earning in cash right now, 0.50% if you use a high yield savings account.
+- 4.30% potential return for an investment guaranteed by the federal government is pretty good.

 - I Bonds are exempt from state and local taxes but you do have to pay federal taxes.
 They may also be entirely tax-exempt if they are used to pay for qualified higher education.
 It can be an attractive college savings strategy as an alternative or in addition to a 529 plan.

 - The redemption value of your I Bonds cannot decline.